expo/expo/docs/versions/unversioned/sdk/auth-session.md

 **Never put any secret keys inside of your app, there is no secure way to do this!** Instead, you should store your secret key(s) on a server and expose an endpoint that makes API calls for your client and passes the data back.

+### Usage in standalone apps

+In order to be able to deep link back into your app, you will need to set a `scheme` in your project `app.json`, and then build your standalone app (it can't be updated with an OTA update).
+If you do not include a scheme, the authentication flow will complete but it will be unable to pass the information back into your application and the user will have to manually exit the authentication modal.

 ## Example